pipefunc/pipefunc/docs/source/concepts/error-handling.md

 ## Continue on Error in `pipeline.map`

 When running a `pipeline.map`, you can use the `continue_on_error` argument to allow the pipeline to continue executing even if some iterations fail.
-When an error occurs, it will be caught and stored in an {class}`~pipefunc.errors.ErrorContainer` object, which will be placed in the output instead of the result.
+When an error occurs, it will be caught and stored in an {class}`~pipefunc.exceptions.ErrorContainer` object, which will be placed in the output instead of the result.

 **Example:**